Skip to main content

 Sleuth Alternative: Why Teams Switch to CodePulse - visual overview

 You're searching for a "Sleuth alternative," which means something isn't fitting.
-Maybe you don't need deployment-centric tracking, the pricing doesn't match your team size, or you want simpler analytics without incident management complexity.
+Maybe you've noticed Sleuth pivoting toward AI governance ("Skills") and wonder about the future of their DORA metrics product.
+Maybe the free tier's limits (1 user, 1 project, 50 deploys) made evaluation impossible.
+Or maybe you're paying $400/contributor/year for deployment tracking when your real bottleneck is code review.
 This guide won't pretend CodePulse replaces Sleuth for everyone.
 Instead, we'll help you figure out which tool makes the right trade-offs for your situation.

 "Sleuth excels at deployment tracking.
 CodePulse excels at pull request insights.
 The right choice depends on whether your bottlenecks are in CI/CD or code review."